The Book of Mormon (musical): Accusations of racism and script revisions

 The show's depiction of Africans has been called racist.
 NPR's Janice Simpson notes that "the show doesn't work unless the villagers are seen mainly as noble savages who need white people to show them the way to enlightenment."
 She further criticized the depiction of African doctors as well as the references to AIDS and female genital mutilation.
 Max Perry Mueller of Harvard writes that "The Book of Mormon producers worked so hard to get the 'Mormon thing' right, while completely ignoring the Ugandan culture".
 The Aid Leap blog noted that "the gleeful depiction of traditional stereotypes about Africa (dead babies, warlord, HIV, etc.) reinforced rather than challenged general preconceptions", and "the Africans are just a background to the emotional development of the Mormons".

-In a retrospective interview published by Deseret News, Herb Scribner interviewed Cheryl Hystad, a retired attorney who had written an op-ed criticizing the musical in The Baltimore Sun, stated that "most reviewers have not mentioned the blatant racism in the show, points to a subtler issue, a pervasive anti-Africa bias to which white Americans have been inculcated so thoroughly that few seem to have concerns about the show’s portrayal of Africans."
-Gad, speaking on PeopleTV's Couch Surfing with Lola Ogunnaike, in response to a potential film-adaption of the play, had stated that "I don't know that that show could open today and have the same open-armed response that it did then.
-It's not to say that it's any less significant or wonderful or incredible a musical; I just think it’s the nature of art to adapt".
+In a retrospective interview published by Deseret News, Herb Scribner interviewed Cheryl Hystad, a retired attorney who had written an op-ed criticizing the musical in The Baltimore Sun, stated that "The fact that most reviewers have not mentioned the blatant racism in the show, points to a subtler issue, a pervasive anti-Africa bias to which white Americans have been inculcated so thoroughly that few seem to have concerns about the show's portrayal of Africans."
+Gad, speaking on PeopleTV's Couch Surfing with Lola Ogunnaike, in response to a potential film adaption of the play, had stated that "I don't know that that show could open today and have the same open-armed response that it did then.
+It's not to say that it's any less significant or wonderful or incredible a musical; I just think it's the nature of art to adapt."

 In July 2020, four months after the show had closed due to the COVID-19 pandemic, and two months after the murder of George Floyd in Minneapolis, black actors from the original and current casts signed a letter to the creative team warning that "when the show returns, all of our work will be viewed through a new lens."
 In response, the team collaborated with the New York cast at a two-week workshop in the summer of 2021, reviewing the intent, comic elements, and staging of each scene.
 The revised script aimed to give the villagers more agency and put them, not the missionaries, at the center of the work.